 Myth: Economic Officers must bring an in-depth knowledge of quantitative economics into the Foreign Service.

 Reality: While having an economics background is useful, it’s not required.
 Foreign Service Economic Officers focus on developing relationships with important economic figures, including those in the business community, the government and opposition, non-governmental organizations, academia and multilateral organizations.
 They promote U.S. economic and commercial interests.
 Their reporting and analysis on economic conditions and trends in the host country influence U.S. policy formulation and implementation.

-Economic Officers receive extensive in-house training in economics, trade, commercial diplomacy, energy, and environmental issues.
+Economic Officers receive extensive training in economics, trade, commercial diplomacy, energy, or environmental issues.
 As you learn new skills and enjoy outstanding benefits, you’ll influence and implement economic and trade policy as you help unravel the complexities of a global economy by:

 Creative, fast-thinking problem-solvers who handle diverse challenges.